 The clipboard works between applications

-Copy text from one application and Paste it into
+Copy text from one application and paste it into another.

-Copy a file in Windows Explorer and Paste it into an
+Copy a file in Windows Explorer and paste it into an email, where it becomes an attachment.

-Copy a file from one drive and Paste it to another to make
+Copy a file from one disk drive and paste it to another to make a backup copy.

 Viewing the clipboard’s contents